A Pail of Oysters: Reception

 On release the book received positive critical reviews, but was banned in Taiwan and was attacked by the China Lobby in the United States.
 One academic familiar with the impact of the book commented in 2003 that "copies of A Pail of Oysters have disappeared from most libraries, probably on instructions issued to the student spies paid by the KMT to monitor Taiwanese on US college campuses".

 Reemergence in the 2000s

-After the end of martial law in Taiwan the book was published in translated editions in both Mandarin Chinese (in 2002) and Taiwanese (2003).
+After the end of martial law in Taiwan the book was published in translated editions in both Mandarin Chinese (in 2002) and Taiwanese Hokkien (2003).
 A new English edition appeared in 2016, with an introduction by Jonathan Benda of Northeastern University.